Ph.D. in Business

 Written Preliminary Examination – Specialization (Major) Area

-The preliminary exam, oral and/or written, is conducted by the student’s advisory committee.
-It is comprehensive in nature and is intended to test a student’s ability to integrate, synthesize, and apply concepts, facts, and techniques in solving new and complex problems associated with hospitality and tourism management.
+The preliminary exam, oral and/or written, is conducted by the student's advisory committee.
+It is comprehensive in nature and is intended to test a student's ability to integrate, synthesize, and apply concepts, facts, and techniques in solving new and complex problems associated with hospitality and tourism management.
 The student may be tested on any aspect of their plan of study.
-The exam may be developed in one of two ways: either in a traditional, in-chamber exam format, or as an ex-chamber Portfolio/Synthesis of the Literature.
 It is recommended that the student meet with his/her advisory committee prior to preparing for the exam to discuss the nature of the exam, the format, and the evaluation procedures that is the best fit.

 Candidates for the Ph.D. are required to carry out original research which will add to the present body of knowledge in the field of hospitality and tourism management.
 Students are required to defend their proposal for their dissertation research to their dissertation committee.
 Prior to this defense they must present their proposal in the HTM 5944 Graduate Seminar.
 The purpose of this exercise is to provide students with the opportunity to get feedback from peers and faculty before actually defending the proposal to his/her committee.
 Guidelines for this seminar are available in the HTM Department.

 This oral examination is primarily a defense of the dissertation, although the examining committee may test the candidate on any material relevant to the field of study.
 The examination is scheduled through the Graduate School in the same manner as the written preliminary examination.
-A final presentation of the dissertation in Graduate Seminar is also required.
+Prior to this defense graduate students present their final dissertation in the HTM 5944 Graduate Seminar.
+The purpose of this exercise is to provide students with the opportunity to get feedback from peers and faculty before actually defending the dissertation to his/her committee.
 Graduate School requirements must be met for submission of dissertation.
-Refer to the Virginia Tech Graduate School Policies and Procedures for further information
+Refer to the Virginia Tech Graduate School Policies and Procedures for further information.

-Ph.D. in Business Core Requirements (15 credits / 15 graded credits)
+Core Requirements (15 credits / 12 graded credits, see note 1)

-HTM Core Requirements (6 credits / 6 graded credits)
+HTM Requirements (6 credits / 6 graded credits)

 - HTM 6464: Research Foundations in Hospitality and Tourism Management (3 credits)